novasearch/wiki.novasearch.org/wiki/Image_Annotation.md

 Each image is classified within the 1000 concepts.
 For each concept, a probability score is assigned thus, the tool outputs the top N concepts (from the 1000) with highest probability.
+Namely, for each image it outputs N pairs \<concept name, probability\>.

 Features: